GRIDAPPSD/GOSS-GridAPPS-D/docs/source/using_gridappsd/rc1_overview.rst

       d.
 Type *./run-goss-test.sh* You may not see any output and it doesn't exit until you press Ctrl-C.

 2. Start the node server for the viz application, which allows you to start the simulation and see its results.
       a.
-Open a second terminal to 172.20.128.20, e.g. right-click on the MobaXterm tab and choose *duplicate*.
+Open a second terminal to 172.20.128.20.
       b.
 Switch to the gridappsd user by typing *sudo su - gridappsd*
       c.
 Type *cd $HOME/gridappsd_project/sources/viz*
       d.
 Start the node server by typing *node server.js* You may not see any output and it doesn't exit until you press Ctrl-C.

 3. Start the viz demo.
-This requires a browser using an SSH tunnel, which MobaXterm established in the log in process.
+In some cases this may require a browser using an SSH tunnel.
       a.
 In a browser go to http://172.20.128.20:8082/ieee8500
       b.
 Click on the IEEE 8500 link in the top left of the webpage (see Figure 1).
       c.
 Click the play button in the top right of the webpage.
 It will take 5-10 seconds before you see the graphs being generated.